IntuitionLabs

 Internationally, the FDA also inspects overseas sites and CROs, especially if foreign clinical data support a U.S. marketing application.
 The 2013 inspection of a Chinese CRO (Frontage) marked the FDA’s first such overseas site audit ([29]), illustrating that global operations must meet FDA standards.
 As regulatory harmonization firms (e.g. ICH, PIC/S, EMA) advance, sites and CROs operating internationally must be dually prepared for FDA and other agency inspections ([15]) ([2]).

 FDA Guidance and Compliance Manuals: The FDA has made inspection expectations transparent.
 For example, the CPGM chapters for sponsors/CROs (Program 7348.810) and for investigators (7348.811) are publicly accessible, detailing inspection objectives and reporting protocols ([30]) ([31]).
 In fact, industry experts note that “inspectors will be assessing exactly what the [manual] describes – essentially FDA is giving us the test before taking it” ([3]).
-The June 2024 draft guidance “Processes & Practices Applicable to BIMO Inspections” (mandated by law) similarly clarifies procedures – from the types of inspections (routine vs “for-cause”) to pre-inspection notification and handling of 483 observations ([15]) ([20]).
-Its publication highlights that preparedness and communication (before, during, and after the inspection) are cornerstones of successful audits ([15]).
+The guidance “Processes & Practices Applicable to BIMO Inspections” — first issued as a draft in June 2024 and finalized on December 18, 2025 — clarifies procedures from the types of inspections (routine vs “for-cause”) to pre-inspection notification and handling of 483 observations ([15]) ([20]).
+Notably, the finalized guidance withdraws the 2010 and 2006 inspection information sheets for clinical investigators and IRBs, consolidating all BIMO inspection procedures into a single document.
+It also explicitly incorporates Remote Regulatory Assessments (RRAs) as part of BIMO oversight, confirming that remote assessments are now a permanent regulatory fixture — not merely a COVID-era contingency ([32]).
+The guidance underscores that preparedness and communication (before, during, and after the inspection) are cornerstones of successful audits ([15]).

 Audit Preparation at Clinical Trial Sites